The mountain between Lake Maggiore and Lake Orta

 The Mottarone Adventure Park is a new Lake Maggiore attraction where adventure and entertainment combine with the desire to rediscover nature.
 The Park welcomes the public with 4 trails of different levels of difficulty starting from children 3 years old and up.
 Ideal for spending an exciting day with family and friends in full safety thanks to the continuous lifeline system.

-The Alpinia Botanical Garden is in Alpino (Stresa), 300 meters from the mid-way stop of the cableway.
+The Alpinia Botanical Garden is in Alpino (Stresa).
 The Botanical Garden covers an area of about 40,000 square meters with a terrace that offers a spectacular view of Lake Maggiore, the Borromean Islands and the surrounding peaks.
 If hosts about 1,000 alpine species to admire.

 Nearby there are additional tourist attractions: Sacro Monte di Orta (UNESCO World Heritage Site), Lake Orta, Orta San Giulio, Omegna, Pettenasco, Stresa, Baveno and the Borromean Islands